 The tips on this page help Windows newcomers get more comfortable with using Windows 10 and their Windows devices, especially for the first time.

-Do you have any Windows 10 tips for beginners?
+What are your best Windows 10 tips for beginners?